 You can use this mini trampoline both indoors and outdoors and the size of it will mean it won’t take up too much space.

-Trampolines are such an excellent way to get outside and get a bit of exercise in to your kids lives, if you have room for something then it’s a great investment and something I really encourage you to get.
+Trampolines are such an excellent way to get outside and get a bit of exercise in to your kids lives, if you have room for something then it’s a great investment and something I really encourage you to get as it will really last for years of fun.
 I hope this article has given you some help in choosing the best kids trampoline for your needs.